turboapps/docs/server/hub_server/administration.md

 ![](/docs/server/hub_server/admin-federated-repos.png)

-With the Federation feature in Turbo Hub Server, you can configure application repositories to be sourced and automatically updated from the Turbo.net Hub.
+With the Federation feature in Turbo Hub Server, you can configure application repositories to be sourced and automatically updated from a master Turbo Hub.
+You may select the public Turbo.net Hub as the master hub.
 Since repositories in the Turbo.net Hub are automatically built as updates become available, you can remove the burden of maintaining images yourself.

 ![](/docs/server/hub_server/admin-federation-settings.png)